Casey Dick

-Casey Dick (born June 27, 1986) is a former American college football quarterback for the University of Arkansas.
-He is currently head coach at Fayetteville High school.
+Casey Dick (born June 27, 1986) is an American former college football quarterback for the University of Arkansas.
+He is currently head coach at Fayetteville High School.

-High school career
+Early life

 Dick played for Allen High School in Allen, Texas, United States.
 As a senior in 2004, he threw for 1,942 yards and 14 touchdowns, while adding 401 yards and 8 touchdowns rushing.

 College career

 Dick committed to the University of Arkansas during the 2005 recruiting season.
 He was a 3-star rated prospect by Rivals.com recruiting analysts, heading a small group of 2005 quality QBs in Texas, alongside Chase Daniel and Colt McCoy.

 Freshman season

 Dick practiced as the 3rd team quarterback/scout team quarterback for the majority of the 2005 season, anticipating being redshirted for the season.
 His first playing time came during that same season in which he started off the bench over then-starter Robert Johnson for the game against South Carolina.
 Dick played well against South Carolina, Ole Miss, and third-ranked LSU and finished the season as the starting quarterback for the Razorbacks.